 Your reputation-Targeted reputation damage is a serious concern for small to mid-size firms.
 In fact, damaging attacks, whether data theft or destruction by rogue employees, has moved up to the third leading cause of loss according for Cyber Liability & Data Breach Insurance Claims

 While L Squared Insurance agency cannot prevent these types of thief’s from occurring.
 L Squared can work with you to make sure that you have the proper insurance coverage.
 L Squared access to the Insurance markets to provide coverage for Cyber Liability Insurance, Crime Insurance, Business Owners Coverage and Errors & Omissions Insurance.
-All of these insurance coverages are needed to properly protect a law firm or Accounting firms.
+All of these insurance coverages are needed to properly protect a law firm.